dotnet/machinelearning/README.md

 ML.NET was originally developed in Microsoft Research and evolved into a Microsoft internal framework over the last decade being used across many product groups in Microsoft like Windows, Bing, PowerPoint, Excel and more.

-ML.NET enables machine learning tasks like classification (for example: support text classification, sentiment analysis), regression (for example, price-prediction) and many other ML tasks such as anomaly detection, time-series-forecast, clustering, ranking, etc.
+ML.NET enables machine learning tasks like classification (for example, support text classification, sentiment analysis), regression (for example, price-prediction), and many other ML tasks such as anomaly detection, time-series-forecast, clustering, ranking, etc.

 ML.NET also brings .NET APIs for training models, using models for predictions, as well as the core components of this framework such as learning algorithms, transforms, and ML data structures.